canro91/canro91.github.io/_posts/2022-12-20-SquashOldMigrations.md

 ## 1. Export database objects and reference data with schemazen

 In one of my client's projects, we had too many migration files that we started to group them inside folders named after the year and month.
-Squashing migrations are a good idea here.
-For a three-month project, we wrote 27 migration files.
+Squashing migrations sounds like a good idea here.
+For example, for a three-month project, we wrote 27 migration files.
 This is the Migrator project,

 {% include image.html name="TooManyMigrations.png" caption="27 migration files for a short-term project" alt="List of migration files in one of my projects" width="200px" %}

-For those projects, we use [Simple.Migrations to apply migration files]({% post_url 2020-08-15-Simple.Migrations %}) and a bunch of custom C# extension methods to write the `Up` and `Down` steps.
+For those projects, we use [Simple.Migrations to apply migration files]({% post_url 2020-08-15-Simple.Migrations %}) and a bunch of custom C# extension methods to write the `Up()` and `Down()` steps.
 Since we don't use an all-batteries-included migration framework, I needed to generate the dump of all database objects.

 I found [schemazen](https://github.com/sethreno/schemazen) in GitHub, a CLI tool to _"script and create SQL Server objects quickly."_